EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

 - Abdelghani Alidra: hands-on learning of the encoding of logical features in Dedukti, discuss with other participants the current and the desired features and development workflow, meet and network with other EuroProofNet community members.

-- Gabriel Hondet will work on Lambdapi and STTfaxport.
+- Gabriel Hondet will work on Lambdapi and [STTfaxport](https://github.com/Deducteam/sttfaxport).

-- Claude Stolze will work on the encoding of Atelier B proofs in Lambdapi.
+- Claude Stolze will work on the translation and verification of Atelier B proofs in Lambdapi, [B-pog-translator](https://github.com/Deducteam/B-pog-translator).

 <!-- hotel not not paid yet -->